nstgeorge/Framer/README.md

 ![Framer banner](docs/banner.png)
-Create a strip of color representing each frame in a video file.
+Create a strip of color representing each frame in a video file, often called a "movie barcode."

 [Try it out here!](https://share.streamlit.io/nstgeorge/framer/main/web.py)